Withdrawal and Tuition Refund Appeals

 To be eligible for an automatic refund, you must meet one or more of the following criteria and provide appropriate documentation, as specified below:

-- You can't complete the course(s) because you or an immediate family member is suffering a serious illness, or a family member has died.
+- You can't complete the course(s) because an immediate family member or a family member has died.

 Documentation: (for death) memorial service folder, notice in the paper or copy of death certificate